rikifujihara/scooterbay/README.md

 <img src='app/assets/images/screenshots/edit-address-min.png'>

 ### Target Audience
-The target audience of ScooterBay is those wishing to save money on the cost of aquiring an E-Scooter and those wanting to sell their E-Scooters.
+The target audience of ScooterBay is those wishing to save money on the cost of acquiring an E-Scooter and those wanting to sell their E-Scooters.

 ### Tech Stack